Why Do Some Lavender Wax Melts Cause Reactions and Others Don’t?

 The lavender plant's DNA tells it how to create special chemical compounds.
 These compounds are what give lavender its unique smell and potential benefits.

-Lavender might look like just a flower but hidden inside the plant are those tiny bits of DNA making those special scent compounds.
+Lavender might look simple, but the plant produces a whole cocktail of aroma compounds.
+That cocktail is what we recognise as ‘lavender’.
 It's the combination of these compounds, the plant's DNA, that create the lavender experience we know and love.

 We've talked about the secret recipe hidden within lavender flowers, but how do fragrance manufacturers turn that recipe into a bottle of essential oil?
 Here's a simplified look:

-Lavender essential oil contains over 100 different compounds, but the most prominent ones responsible for its characteristic aroma and potential for triggering sensitivities are:
+Lavender essential oil is made up of dozens of aroma compounds, which vary by plant, harvest, and supplier, but the most prominent ones responsible for its characteristic aroma and potential for triggering sensitivities are:

 The concentration of these compounds can vary depending on the species of lavender, the growing conditions, and the extraction method used.
 It's important to remember that even though lavender is a natural product, its essential oil can still be potent and potentially irritating for some individuals.